Kindness

 As your children grow, sometimes their problems grow with them.

 Substance use, addiction, and even relapse can bring a host of unpleasant behaviors.
-You may discover stealing, lying, yelling, door slamming, disappearing for days, and a host of other risky behaviors.
+You may discover stealing, lying, yelling, door slamming, disappearing for days, and other risky behaviors.
 The chaos causes stress and anxiety for family members, especially parents.

 Hard as it may be to do at times, remaining calm and kind can bring the problem down to a human level.
 You cannot discipline your way out of substance use.
 It takes much more.
 Instead, peel back the layers and discover what is going on for your child.